maartenvana/docker-for-it-rockstar-developers/Progress.md

 - Would be cool to use a js based presentation framework-thing but that might take up too much time.
 - Add "next steps" in presentation.

 - DOCKER COMPOSE: add service name?
+DO THIS ITS SCREWING THINGS UP!!!
 - demo: docker exec ?
+- alias the folder to keep it more readable?